 ACT vs SAT- Differences and Similarities

-The ACT and SAT tests may share a great deal of subject material.
-Additional to the subject, there are some other similarities.
+The ACT and SATs may share a great deal of subject material.
+In addition to the subject, there are some other similarities.
 Before going on to the differences, let’s examine those points of similarity.

 - Both are considered standardised tests, consist of multiple-choice questions and are taken by high school students